sylvainzircher/sylvainzircher.github.io/_posts/blog/2020-06-01-The-Central-Limit-Theorem.md

 ![png]({{ 'assets/img/articles/CLT/exponential.png' | relative_url }})

 With a sample size of 15 we are quite close to the ideal bell curve represented in dashed red lines.
-However it does take a lot more samples, maybe somewhere between 30 and 200 to obtain a probability distribution that is more symetrical and Gaussian.
+However it does take a lot more samples, maybe somewhere between 30 and 200 to obtain a probability distribution that is more symmetrical and Gaussian.

 Now let’s look at a binomial probability distribution that can simulate a toss coin or a conversion rate (traffic landing on a web page and clicking (or not) on a CTA for example).